- 🥇

 The honest summary:

-Before funding either platform, check what markets are actually active and whether they match what you want to trade.
+Before funding either platform, check which markets are active and whether they match what you want to trade.

 Best workflow: